shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 ```

 - Create a custom modal to set action configuration
+// TODO: Add a example code for custom modal here

 <div data-gb-custom-block data-tag="hint" data-style='info'>
   This functionality is available starting with Shopware 6.4.6.0.